Download App

 27 January 2020

-The FrogID dataset version 4.0 has been released for download and can be accessed from the FrogID website, Atlas of Living Australia and state wildlife atlases across Australia.
-This dataset spans the first four years of the project, from 10 November 2017 to 9 November 2021, and includes over 484,227 records of 207 species, approximately 85% of the known 247 frog species in Australia.
+The FrogID dataset version 5.0 has been released for download and can be accessed from the FrogID website.
+It will also be shared with the Atlas of Living Australia and state wildlife atlases across Australia.
+This dataset spans the first five years of the project, from 10 November 2017 to 9 November 2022, and includes 771,542 records of 208 species, approximately 82% of the known 254 frog species in Australia.
 We follow ethical data publication guidelines and consider certain records as sensitive, thereby reducing geolocation accuracy in our publicly available dataset, taking into account the conservation status of the species, whether the species is highly range-restricted, and whether the record falls within the known geographic range of these species.
 Updates to the dataset are anticipated on an annual basis.
 For a more detailed overview of methodology and design aspects see Rowley et al. (2019), and for metadata associated with this dataset, see Rowley & Callaghan (2020).

 FrogID Publications